dhicks6345789/docs-to-markdown/README.md

 The scripts are intended to be run over a simple folder tree.
 They should work with pretty much anything that looks to the operating system like a local tree of folders, so if you have a utility that maps a cloud-based file system of some kind to a local path (say you're using the Windows Google Drive / OneDrive / Dropbox client) you should be able to run the scripts on that path (either as input or output location) in the same way.

-If you're on a Linux or MacOS system, we can recommend [rclone](https://rclone.org/) as being an excellent way of mounting / cloning over 50 cloud provider's filesystems as a local filesystem.
+If you're on a Linux or MacOS system (or Windows), we can recommend [rclone](https://rclone.org/) as being an excellent way of mounting / cloning over 50 cloud provider's filesystems as a local filesystem.

 ## Usage
 To run scanFolders on a given folder tree, just give input and output folder options: